andeepittman/digitaldronecollective/index.md

 > “Drone operators—especially those recreational operators who are new to aviation—experience confusion and frustration when planning flights, conducting and recording site surveys, analyzing risk, and reporting incidents.
 As a result many operators are not flying safely and in a manner that is consistent with regulations.
 By prioritizing features based on research into the needs of recreational drone operators, fellows will build a product that makes it easier for them to fly more safely and in accordance with regulations.”

 Our target users are new recreational drone pilots.
-From our research, we learned these individuals often use their drones for photography or for the fun of flying.
+From our research, we learned these individuals often use their drones for photography or for fun.
 Many of these individuals have limited knowledge of aviation and drone regulations.

 ### What did the research tell us?
-For primary research, we conducted several rounds of interviews, a diary study, and an immersion study.
+For primary research we conducted:
+- several rounds of interviews
+- a diary study
+- an immersion study
+- usability studies throughout prototyping

-**The biggest challenge found in the research was a lack of practical education for recreational drone pilots** on how to follow the regulations.
-We found the gap for this group existed despite several efforts in the policy, service delivery and roll-out.
+The biggest challenge found in the research was a lack of practical education for recreational drone pilots.
+We found the gap for this group existed despite efforts in the policy, service delivery and marketing communications.

 **Recreational drone pilot exam and certification service**